CPE 309 COURSE SYLLABUS

 Follow these guidelines for written work.

-LATE HOMEWORK
+HOMEWORK SUBMISSION

 Equally important to managing your time, is that professionals are expected to behave responsibly.
 You can demonstrate responsible behavior in the following manner: If you anticipate illness, other academic burdens, or other emergency will prevent you from submitting your assignment before the deadline, you may request an extension.
 Simply leave a message for me BEFORE class time asking for an extension of the due date.
 You may leave a message for me electronically, by voice mail, or in the department office.
 (Limit: 2 extensions).